-I've interviewed and talked with Christian worship leaders from around the world including Chris Tomlin, Amy Grant, Christy Nockels, Mandisa, Mac Powell, Kari Jobe, Kim Walker-Smith of Jesus Culture, Laura Story, Sara Groves, Jenn Johnson, Joel Houston of Hillsong United, Matt Redman, and Israel Houghton, but none have captured my attention like one named Christopher David Steinke (also known as Fitter), worship director at Bloomingdale Alliance Church in Bloomingdale, Ill.
+I've interviewed and talked with Christian worship leaders from around the world including Chris Tomlin, Amy Grant, Christy Nockels, Mandisa, Mac Powell, Kari Jobe, Kim Walker-Smith of Jesus Culture, Laura Story, Sara Groves, Jenn Johnson, Joel Houston of Hillsong United, Matt Redman, and Israel Houghton, but none have captured my attention like one named Christopher David Steinke, worship director at Bloomingdale Alliance Church in Bloomingdale, Ill.
+(Connect with Fitter on his website, Twitter, YouTube, and Facebook page.
+Listen to his first full-length album, Joyful, on Spotify, Apple Music, and CDBaby.)

 He was born on January 7th, 1989, in Chicago, Illinois, and I first met him at Bloomingdale Alliance Church in June 2013, where he was holding a guitar, singing, and leading worship at a young adult gathering.
 As the months passed, I continued attending the church, and realized there weren’t many moments he wasn’t holding a guitar—he played at church, at weekly bonfires at his house, at open mic nights around the city, and on his YouTube channel.
 As I spent more time with his family and friends, I realized they all loved and affirmed his musical gifts—and had some great stories to go along with their affirmations.